Jwink3101/PyFiSync/README.md

 ### Empty Directories

 PyFiSync syncs files and therefore will *not* sync empty directories from one machine to the other.
 However, if, and only if, a directory is *made* empty by the sync, it will be deleted.
 That includes nested directories.
-In rclone mode, empty directories are not handled by PyFiSync
+In rclone mode, empty directories are not handled at all by PyFiSync

-## Dry Run

-All files are backed up by default before being ov

 ## Install